Lilia Valutyte: Suspect photo released after girl, 9, stabbed

 Lilia Valutyte was found with a stab wound on Fountain Lane in Boston on Thursday.

-Chief Superintendent Martyn Parker urged people not to approach the man but "immediately call 999."
+Lincolnshire Police urged people not to approach the man but "immediately call 999".

 Two people previously arrested in connection with the incident have been released with no further action.